anassabbou/Evaluation-of-Routing-Protocol-Performances-in-ns2/README.md

-# performance_evaluation_clustering
+# Evaluation of Routing Protocol Performances in Wireless Sensor Networks
-Performance evaluation of clustering protocols in ns2
+Performance evaluation of hierarchical and non hierarchical protocols in ns2

 # Requirements
 - compilator gcc-4.8, g++-4.8 & java